Karakorum: Prosperity

 Under Ögedei and his successors, Karakorum became a major site for world politics.
 Möngke Khan had the palace enlarged, and the great stupa temple completed.
-They had the enslaved Parisian goldsmith Guillaume Bouchier design the Silver Tree of Karakorum for the city center.
+They had Guillaume Bouchier, an enslaved Parisian goldsmith, design the Silver Tree of Karakorum for the city centre.

+Islamic-style gold dinar minted in Karakorum during the reign of Ögedei Khan.

 A large tree sculpted of silver and other precious metals rose up from the middle of the courtyard and loomed over the palace, with the branches of the tree extending into the building.
 Silver fruit hung from the limbs and it had four golden serpents braided around the trunk, while within the top of the tree was placed a trumpet angel, all as automata performing for the emperor's pleasure.
-When the khan wanted to summon the drinks for his guests, the mechanical angel raised the trumpet to his lips and sounded the horn, whereupon the mouths of the serpents began to gush out a fountain of alcoholic beverages into the large silver basin arranged at the base of the tree.
+When the Khan wanted to summon the drinks for his guests, the mechanical angel raised the trumpet to his lips and sounded the horn, whereupon the mouths of the serpents began to gush out a fountain of alcoholic beverages into the large silver basin arranged at the base of the tree.

+Russian princes typically visited Sarai, the seat of the Golden Horde, to receive confirmation of their right to the throne; however, there were occasions when they had to make the journey to Karakorum.
+The death of a great khan sometimes necessitated a visit by the grand prince of Vladimir to Mongolia, although many, if not all, local princes, were confirmed in Sarai.
+Although the Russians typically chose the grand prince themselves, based on traditional succession practices, there were exceptional circumstances.
+Following the death of Yaroslav Vsevolodovich in 1246, Batu Khan granted the yarlyk (patent) for the throne to his brother Sviatoslav.
+However, the conflict between Batu Khan and Güyük Khan led to competing appointments.
+Yaroslav's two eldest sons, Alexander and Andrey, were summoned to Karakorum, where the grand princely throne was given to the latter.